 This course is offered in the part-time Master in Finance program and may be attended on a “no credit” basis by individuals not enrolled in the program.
 Course participants are visitors who are not responsible for assignments and do not take an exam or earn academic credits.
 As the number of seats in the course is limited, we recommend to register online early.

-Learn how to practically analyse large-scale business data using machine learning techniques.
+Practically analyze large-scale business data using machine learning techniques

 Apply what they have learned to real finance data